Revealing economic facts: LLMs know more than they say: Datasets

 \subsection{US listed firms}

-We collected financial information as of end 2022\footnote{We could not access data from 2019, as we do for the other datasets, because the free API access is limited to the most recent years.}, including balance sheet, income and share price data, of US listed firms using yahoo!finance's\footnote{\url{https://finance.yahoo.com/}} free API access.
+We collected financial information as of the end of 2022\footnote{We could not access data from 2019, as we do for the other datasets, because the free API access is limited to the most recent years.}, including balance sheet, income and share price data, of US listed firms using the Yahoo Finance\footnote{\url{https://finance.yahoo.com/}} free API access.
 We excluded values on the variables \textit{return on revenue} and \textit{return on equity} when firms have negative values on stockholders' equity or total revenue, respectively.